k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 * [Logical Unit toolbar.](/articles/03_logical_units/03_LU_schema_window.md#logical-unit-lu-schema-window-toolbar)

 ### Logical Unit (LU) Schema
-The Logical Unit Schema is a work area where you can define the logical unit’s structure.
+The Logical Unit schema is a work area where you can define the Logical Unit’s structure.
-* A Logical Unit Schema displays a hierarchical representation of all business entities related to a Root Table.
+* A Logical Unit schema displays a hierarchical representation of all business entities related to a Root Table.
 * Each table can have one or several populations where each population is linked to its parent table.